SaswatD27/hugo-academic/content/home/experience.md

     location: Syracuse, NY, USA
     date_start: '2022-06-01'
     date_end: '2022-08-15'
-    description: Will be joining Dr. Ferdinando Fioretto's lab in the summer of 2022 for a 2.5 month long internship.
-Will work on research projects related to differential privacy and fairness.
+    description: Currently working at Dr. Ferdinando Fioretto's lab in the summer of 2022 for a 2.5 month long internship.
+Our work involves research projects related to differential privacy and fairness.

   - title: Student Researcher
     company: SM Lab, NISER, HBNI